Frequently Asked Questions (FAQs)

-The Bounce Back program begins in October and January of each year.
+The Bounce Back program begins in mid-October and mid-January of each year.
 The program will run throughout the fall and winter terms.

 Bounce Back Facilitators will be matched to first-year participants and will contact participants by email to arrange the first meeting.